osmocom/osmo-e1-hardware/hardware/icE1usb/ecn.md

     * Those 2 would be very slight changes, like ~ 0.1mm on each side, still have to account for possible tolerance in the cases that could be smaller than nominal !

+* The I2C connection to the GPS conflicts with usage for the extension port.
+Turns out the chinese GPS module act as a master on those lines.
+  See https://projects.osmocom.org/issues/5664 for details of the issue.

 ### Notes

 * Adding series resistor for `gps_reset_n` and `gps_pps` was considered, but deemed not necessary.